DistinctSoul/SoulForgery/README.md

 # SoulForgery
-A 1.12.2+ Minecraft mod that involves souls and there many uses.
+A 1.12.2+ Minecraft mod that involves souls and their many uses.